jean-plank/tournadeck/README.md

 ./pocketbase serve --dev
 ```

-In an other shell, start Next.js (to initialize PocketBase):
+In an other shell, start Next.js:

 ```bash
 yarn dev
 ```

+Open http://localhost:3000 to initialize PocketBase.

 Log in as admin at http://127.0.0.1:8090/_